 - Pay the $25 non-refundable application fee.
 The fee must accompany the application.

 - Submit official copies of all transcripts from other universities and colleges.
 Former course work taken at other universities will be translated into Texas A&M-Kingsville equivalents based on whether it is equal in character and content.
 Even though general credit may be granted, not all course work will necessarily be used for graduation requirements in degree plans.
-For a timely evaluation all credentials should be sent directly to the Office of Admission not later than three weeks prior to the opening of the term or semester for which the applicant is seeking admission.
+For a timely evaluation all credentials should be sent directly to the Office of Admission no later than three weeks prior to the opening of the term or semester for which the applicant is seeking admission.
+Send transcripts from all Universities and Colleges previously attended.

 - The university permits students to transfer lower division (freshman and sophomore) courses from a community college as long as the work fulfills their particular degree requirements.
 No work taken at a community college can be transferred as an upper-division (junior or senior) level course.

-- An applicant who has more than one semester's work must have an overall average of 2.0/4.0 for admission.
+- An applicant who has more than 12 college level transferable hours must have an overall average of 2.0/4.0 for admission.
 This average is calculated on all transferred college work the applicant has undertaken, whether passed or failed.
 To be accepted into the College of Engineering, the overall grade point average from all college work must be 2.5/4.0 or greater.
+(Applicants to the College of Engineering with less than 60 transferrable credits will be admitted to a Pre-Engineering program if their overall GPA falls between 2.0 to 2.49.
+For more information about admission to an Engineering program at TAMUK, please see page 287 of the catalog.)

 - A student who is not entitled to continue work at another institution because of academic failure will not be admitted to this university.
 When the student becomes academically eligible for readmission to the former institution, the student may apply for admission to this institution.